Ready to watch this entire course?

 The course concludes with several lighting tips, including minimizing physical challenges and do-it-yourself lighting gear instructions.

-Hi!
-I am Natalie Fobes.
-In portrait photography, your ability to control light is a critical tool for telling the story of your subject.
+- Hi.
+I'm Natalie Fobes.
+In portrait photography your ability to control light is a critical tool for telling the story of your subject.
 Do you want a glamorous look?
 Do you want something edgy and abstract?
-Are you trying to emphasize, or maybe minimize certain physical traits?
+Are you trying to emphasis or maybe minimize certain physical traits?
 When you understand portrait lighting, you can answer questions like these.
 In this course, I'll show you how.
-I'll start off with some basics of lighting and then take you into the studio where I will demonstrate a variety of lighting techniques, from simple one light setups, to complex arrangements that use multiple lights.
-I'll show you how to get different lighting styles from the classic Hollywood glamour to dramatic and exotic.
-Along the way, I'll demonstrate essential lighting concepts and show you the gear that I use; the lights, reflectors, and soft boxes.
-Now I'll be using continuous lights in this course, but the basic lighting positions and concepts also apply if you're using strobes.
+I'll start off with some basics of lighting and then take you into the studio where I'll demonstrate a variety of lighting techniques.

+From simple one light setups to complex arrangements that use multiple lights.
+I'll show how to get different lighting styles from the classic Hollywood glamour to dramatic and exotic.
+Along the way, I'll demonstrate essential lighting concepts and show you the gear that I use, the lights, reflectors and soft boxes.
+Now I'll be using continues lights in this course but the basic lighting positions and concepts also apply if you're using strobes.

 Knowing how to control light is a vital step in creating the message you want in your photograph.
-So let's turn on the lights and get started with the Lighting for Photographers: Portraiture.
+So let's turn on the lights and get started with Lighting For Photographer's Portraiture.